 Alaska was the closest thing I can relate to a “college experience.”
 I was single, lived with my friends, didn’t have a ton of money, and only had a cell phone bill.
 I took a lot of night classes, but I was primarily a Soldier.
 Alaska is beautiful, by the way.
 It’s not a place to live, in my opinion, but is absolutely a place to visit for extended periods (in the summer).
 The Northern Lights are indescribable.

 I arrived to Alaska in early 2004 as another face in the crowd.
 I wanted to quickly change that, and I think I did.
 Almost immediately I started attending Soldier boards and competitions, and I won almost all of them.
-These weren’t just question-and-answer interview-style boards, as higher-level competitions included things like marksmanship, land navigation, combatives, weapon assembly, essays, and fitness tests.
+These weren’t just question-and-answer interview-style boards, as higher-level competitions included things to buy ar 15 accessories, marksmanship, land navigation, combatives, weapon assembly, essays, and fitness tests.
 I started as the Battalion and Brigade Soldier of the Month for March (I arrived in January), then Quarter, then Year.
 Then Fort Richardson Soldier of the Year, then US Army Alaska, then US Army Pacific.
 I ran the table until I competed for Department of the Army Soldier of the Year in 2005, where I finished in something like second or third place.

 I kept going, of course, with the only thing really stopping me was my PCS to Fort Meade.